gruntjs/grunt-docs/grunt.task.md

 <a name="this-flags"></a>
 ### this.flags / grunt.task.current.flags
 An object generated from the arguments passed to the task.
 For example, if a "sample" task was run as `grunt sample:foo:bar`, inside the task function, `this.flags` would be `{foo: true, bar: true}`.

-In a multi task, the target name is not set as a flag.
+Note that inside multi tasks, the target name is _not_ set as a flag.

 <a name="this-errorCount"></a>
 ### this.errorCount / grunt.task.current.errorCount